-Upon processing the last application message indicated by the FinishedSending message (possibly received on a retransmission), a FinishedReceving message is sent in response.
+Upon processing the last application message indicated by the FinishedSending message (possibly received on a retransmission), a FinishedReceving message must be sent in response.

-When a FinishedReceiving has been received by the party that initiated the finalization handshake, a Terminate message is sent to unbind the transport.
+When a FinishedReceiving has been received by the party that initiated the finalization handshake, a Terminate message should be sent to unbind the transport.
 At that point, the session is considered finalized, and its session ID is no longer valid.

 FinishedReceiving

-Field name Type Required Value Description
+Field name Туре Required Value Description

 MessageType Enum Υ FinishedReceiving

-SessionId UUID Υ SessionId is redundant and included only
+SessionId UUID Υ SessionId is redundant and included only for robustness

-for robustness